Phase 1: System Structure#

 Generate the Communication Intersection#

-The information described in the resources of phase 1 allows the easy generation of a set of APIs, and thus communication relationships, which connect the components in two sets of contexts.
+The information described in the resources of phase 1 allows the easy generation of a list of APIs, and thus communication relationships, which connect the components in two sets of contexts.
 This is the basis for a number of thread modelling and compliance applications.

-Ares of further Research#
+Areas of further Research#

 Parent Relation for SystemInstance#